rackerlabs/design-system/_docs/resources/sketch-library.md

 ---
-title: Sketch Library
+title: Install the Helix Sketch Library
 layout: docs
 status: stable
 resource: true
-category: resources
+category: Resources
 last-modified: 2018-04-05
 usage: >
    The Helix team provides a rich set of preconfigured user interface (UI) components that you can use in Sketch design toolkit to design Rackspace Control Panels.
 These come in both high-fidelity (library) and low-fidelity variations (stickersheet).